 Providing hospice care is one of the most rewarding roles in health care.
 Gilchrist teams that work in Residential Community Care (RCC) settings provide care for patients in assisted living or long-term care facilities.
 We also offer support for their loved ones.
 By partnering with facilities, we can provide the same services and support for patients in residential communities as we do for those living in traditional homes.

 Hospice in the Residential Care Setting

 Hospice is designed to provide palliative care and emotional support to the terminally ill in a home or homelike setting.
-Our goal is always to help every patient and loved one to cherish every moment of life.
+Our goal is always to help every patient and loved one cherish every moment of life.

 Working in the RCC setting presents unique opportunities.
 Partnering with the many communities and facilities in the area allows us to broaden our reach and potentially provide care earlier in a patient’s illness.
 This was especially important this past year during the peak of the pandemic.

 Connecting Families with Loved Ones in Facilities